thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - Websites
 - Mailing lists

-You are welcome to create a "Community" tab on your competitions’ websites that link to these additional resources.
+You are welcome to create a "Community" tab on your competitions' websites that link to these additional resources.

 If you do create an online community, you are responsible for effectively moderating the space.
-Create rules that align with the WCA’s Code of Conduct, and strive to make the community a welcoming place for everyone.
+Create rules that align with the WCA's Code of Conduct, and strive to make the community a welcoming place for everyone.
 Additionally, take note of the terms of service of the platform you use.

 ### Business Cards

 Delegates are the face of the WCA, and are the Staff members whom most members of the public will interact with.
-A WCA Delegate often needs to introduce themselves to new people both inside and outside of a competition, and it is useful to have business cards to hand out.
+A WCA Delegate often needs to introduce themself to new people both inside and outside of a competition, and it is useful to have business cards to hand out.
 The WCA has a business card template that Delegates can use to print their own business cards, which includes a QR code that links to a LinkTree page with various WCA resources.

 The templates are designed for use with VistaPrint, which is available in the US, Canada, and many countries in Europe.
 If you are in a country where VistaPrint is not available, you can use the template to create your own business cards with a local printing service.